Art in Times of Corona: film festivals and other film initiatives online

 The makers of the films in the four competitions – Activist, Camera Justitia, Dutch Movies Matter and Students' Choice – will also compete for the awards.
 In the next few days, the juries will watch the competition films online and discuss the winner via skype.
 On Wednesday 25 March the winners will be announced.

-The short film festival Go Short planned 1-5 April in Nijmegen was also cancelled.
-The organisation has joined the international online short film festival initiative My Darling Quarantine!: every week, from Monday to Sunday, the festival presents a programme of seven short films available to watch for free.
+The short film festival Go Short planned 1-5 April in Nijmegen was also cancelled, but decided to create an online version.
+Go Short Online offers a wide range of the original programme of its 12th festival edition and takes place from 15 April – 13 May.
+The organisation has also joined the international online short film festival initiative My Darling Quarantine!: every week, from Monday to Sunday, the festival presents a programme of seven short films available to watch for free.
 You can then vote for your favourite and make a donation via GoFundMe.
 The amount donated will go to charities.

 - International Documentary Festival Amsterdam (IDFA) is offering over 300 documentaries that have screened at the festival for free to stream online.

 - International Film Festival Rotterdam is offering the film La Flor by Mariano Llinás for free across the Benelux until April 6th.
 The two-time winner of the Hubert Bals Fund Audience Award is a marathon of fourteen hours long, divided into three parts.

 - Four of Pawel Pawlikowski's award-winning documentaries can be seen on Vimeo.
 Pawlikowski is a filmmaker for Creative Europe MEDIA supported films like Ida (2013) and Cold War (2018).

 - Rent a film for free on Filmdoo, the international cinema platform.
 Use the code TOGETHERWITHFILM at checkout.